I-League 2019-20: Marcos De La Espada's strike earns East Bengal a point | Goal.com

 I-League 2019-20: Marcos De La Espada's strike earns East Bengal a point

-Real Kashmir hold East Bengal to a 1-1 draw in their first match of the I-League 2019-20 season on Wednesday at the Kalyani Stadium.
+Real Kashmir held East Bengal to a 1-1 draw in their first match of the I-League 2019-20 season on Wednesday at the Kalyani Stadium.

 Gnohere Krizo gave Real Kashmir the lead in the 33rd minute but Marcos De La Espada's strike in the 77th minute confirmed a point for the hosts.

-The Red and Golds dominated proceedings right from the beginning as the Snow Leopards focused mostly on holding their fort.
+The Red and Golds dominated proceedings right from the off and the Snow Leopards focused mostly on holding their fort.

-Real Kashmir's first major attack was in the 33rd minute and they did not waste the opportunity as Krizo netted with a quality strike.
-Following a long ball from Kallum Michael, Krizo entered the box, went past Kassim Aidara and found the back of the net with a curling shot.
+Real Kashmir scored from their first major attack in the 33rd minute as Krizo netted with a quality strike.
+Krizo entered the box to collect a long ball, went past Kassim Aidara and found the back of the net with a curling shot.

-East Bengal failed to create goal-scoring opportunities in the first half despite dominating possession of the ball.
+East Bengal failed to create goal-scoring opportunities in the first half despite seeing more of the ball.

-Alejandro Menedez's side went all guns blazing right from the beginning of the second half as they looked hungry for an equaliser.
-Unfortunately, they looked toothless in the attacking third.
-Marcos De La Espada missed three simple chances before the hour mark.
+However, after the break, Alejandro Menedez's side went all guns blazing.
+Marcos De La Espada missed three simple chances before the hour mark before the hosts finally restored parity in the 77th minute.

-The Red and Golds continued to dominate proceedings thereafter but Robertson's boys made sure they left Kolkata with at least a point.
+The Red and Golds continued to dominate proceedings thereafter but Robertson's boys made sure they left Kolkata with a point.